Missing Values Handling for Machine Learning Portfolios: The Structure and Origins of Missing Predictor Data

 \subsection{Summarizing Missingness for Individual Predictors}

 Table \ref{tab:miss-sum} describes missingness at the individual predictor level.
-Panel (a) shows the distribution of missing values computed as follows: For each predictor, we compute the share of stocks that have observed predictors in selected months between 1970 and 2000.
-We then compute order statistics across predictors.
+For each predictor, we compute the share of stocks that have observed predictors in selected months between 1970 and 2000.
+Panel (a) shows order statistics across predictors.

-Though many cross-sectional predictability studies begin in 1963, at least 5\% of predictors have no observations until about 1975.
-A few of these predictors draw on analyst forecast data, which is not generally observed until 1985 (using IBES).
+Though many cross-sectional predictability studies begin in 1963, at least 5\% of our 159 predictors have no observations until about 1980.
+Several of these predictors draw on analyst forecast data, which is not generally observed until 1985 (using IBES).

 Missingness reaches a steady state in 1985, as the order statistics are largely unchanged after this date.
-In this steady state, the typical predictor is observed for 70\% of stocks, and 75\% of predictors are observed for at least 50\% of stocks.
+In this steady state, the typical predictor is observed for 70\% of stocks, and 75\% of predictors are observed for roughly 50\% of stocks.
 While this distribution suggests that missing values are a relatively modest problem, we will see that combining large sets of predictors compounds the issue.